martel-innovate/MasterMind/docs/user/dataModels.md

 NGSI Subscriptions
 ------------------

-This model represents a NSGI Subscription, to be registered to a Context Broker
+This model represents a NSGI V2 Subscription, to be registered to a Context Broker (see the NGSI specs [here](http://fiware.github.io/specifications/ngsiv2/stable/)).

 A NGSI Subscription is defined by: